spiffe/spiffe.io/content/spire/getting-started.md

 ### Configure Agent Plugins

-As described above in the [Plan Your Configuration](#plan-your-configuration] section, before installing and configuring you determine which plugin you configure the agent to use for node attestation and workload attestation.
+As described above in the [Plan Your Configuration](#plan-your-configuration) section, before installing and configuring you determine which plugin you configure the agent to use for node attestation and workload attestation.

 #### Node Attestor Plugin